nVerhasselt/fairly-front/README.txt

-I am trying to work on this project since a long time.
+I'm trying to work on this project since a long time.

 I don't have much time because I am working in a restaurant until I find a company.